Lilypads/AI-Line-Follower/rqt_plugins/Readme.md

 ## How to use plugins on rqt window

-1. Copy the plugin packages to src directory of a catkin workspace.
+1. Copy the plugin packages to src directory of a catkin workspace

 You can do that by system files program or doing the following command:

-*Note: Assume you clone this repository to ~/ or Home directory as instructed on first README
+*Note: Assume you clone this repository to ~/ or Home directory as instructed on first README.
+Otherwise, change ~/AI-Line-Follower/rqt_plugins/* to where you clone the directory to on your PC.

 __If create a new workspace (~/catkin_ws):__
 ```